sametweb/react-step-builder/README.md

 _Unopinionated multi step interface builder._

+## Overview

+React Step Builder allows you to combine states of multiple _step_ components in a single main state and navigate between components without losing the local states of the _steps_.

 ## Installation

 Using [npm](https://www.npmjs.com/):

     $ npm install --save react-step-builder

-## Documentation

-## Overview

-React Step Builder allows you to combine states of multiple _step_ components in a single main state and navigate between components without losing the local states of the _steps_.

 ## Usage